kercre123/victor/README.md

 # cozmo-game

-The Cozmo repository for game prototyping.
+Cozmo unity gameplay code.
+Also includes the current animation tool in /animation-tool/

 # Building cozmo-game

 At this point, only Mac and iOS are supported.
 The engine itself supports more platforms.
 See [products-cozmo](https://github.com/anki/products-cozmo).

-## Prerequisites
+### Prerequisites

 Install CMAKE using [brew](http://brew.sh/).